Bray, County Wicklow: Media

 The Bray People newspaper is focused on the news in the local areas and neighbourhoods, as does the freesheet Wicklow Times (North Edition).
 East Coast FM Radio Station also operates locally.

+Music

+Musicians associated with Bray include Mary Coughlan, Maria Doyle Kennedy, Fionn Regan, and Hozier.

+The singer Sinéad O'Connor was also a resident of Bray for a number of years, living in a house overlooking the sea on Strand Road.
+After O'Connor died in London, her funeral procession took place on Bray seafront in August 2023.

 Sports

 Bray is home to League of Ireland football club Bray Wanderers who play at the Carlisle Grounds.
 It also hosts schoolboy football club Ardmore Rovers and Wolfe Tone F.C.
 The local Gaelic Athletic Association club's are Fergal Og's and Bray Emmets.
 Bray Emmets Established in 1885, the club hosts the annual All-Ireland Kick Fada Championship.

 There are a number of golf clubs and pitch & putt courses in the area, including Bray Golf Club, Dun Laoghaire Golf Club, and Old Conna Golf Club.
 Bray is also host to Bray Bowling Club, which trains in Fáilte Park, and there is 10 Pin Bowling at the Bray Bowling Alley.

 There is fishing in both the River Dargle and on the sea coastline, and a number of clubs locally, including Bray Head Fishing Club and Dargle Anglers Club.
 Other clubs and facilities in the area include Bray Wheelers Cycling Club, Brennanstown Riding School, Bray Sailing Club, Wicklow Lawn Tennis Club, founded in 1894 and located on Vevay Road, Bray Hockey Club, and Wicklow County Cricket Club.

 A short-lived greyhound racing track existed in the town from 1949 until 1955, run by the Bray Greyhound Racing Association Ltd. In December 1947, notice was given that a track would be constructed at Sunnybank but the Wicklow County Manager refused the application.
 However, the greyhound company continued to build the facilities and in 1949 the track opened.
 It was not until 1950 that the High Court ruled against the company for building without planning permission and levied a fine of £470.
 The dispute continued until, in 1955, the track was bought by Bray Urban Council under a compulsory purchase order.
 The site, consisting of almost five acres, was bought at £440 per acre, and 36 houses were built on the land.

 Thousands of people turned out on the seafront to see Olympic boxing champion Katie Taylor, return home from London in August 2012.